 What’s the key ingredient to success?

 As mentioned above, growth hackers focus on one tactic at a time.
-Therefore, by following a specific strategy, hackers are able to identify, adjust, repeat, and scale.
+Therefore, by following a specific strategy, hackers are able to identify, adjust, repeat, and eventually scale their business.

 Step 1: Conduct extensive research!
-Discover what avenues will work for your business, where you can access audiences, how your tactics will fit into your budget, and so on.
+Discover what avenues will work for your business, where you can access audiences, how your hacking strategies will fit into your budget, and so on.

 Step 2: audit your current campaigns to reveal gaps that you can exploit and understand which channels are most effective, then start plugging in those gaps with fresh tactics.